-The ISTP personality type is probably the hardest to pin down in many aspects of life, but especially in their careers.
-ISTPs thrive on diversity and unpredictability, on wondering “what’s next?” every morning.
-This makes ISTPs one of the most mysterious personality types, but also one of the most versatile in the professional world.
+The Virtuoso personality type is probably the hardest to pin down in many aspects of life, but especially in their careers.
+Virtuosos thrive on diversity and unpredictability, on wondering “what’s next?” every morning.
+This makes Virtuosos one of the most mysterious personality types, but also one of the most versatile in the professional world.

 “Practical” is the word of the day.
-But it’s not the practicality of routine administration that ISTPs crave – they need variety and action, perhaps even a little adrenaline in their work.
-Highly structured environments leave ISTP personalities bored and tired.
-Jobs that focus on crisis response, such as firefighters, paramedics, detectives, pilots and police officers seem made for ISTPs.
+But it’s not the practicality of routine administration that Virtuosos crave – they need variety and action, perhaps even a little adrenaline in their work.
+Highly structured environments leave Virtuoso personalities bored and tired.
+Jobs that focus on crisis response, such as firefighters, paramedics, detectives, pilots and police officers seem made for Virtuosos.

 Do Whatever Makes Your Heart Sing